martin-ottens/proto2testbed/docs/testbed-package.md

 </details>

 ## Integrations

+> **Please Note:** Integrations can be disabled for all testbeds using the `disable_integrations` flag in the config at `/etc/proto2testbed/proto2testbed_defaults.json`.
+In this case, the `integrations` section must be fully omitted from the testbed config.

-Integrations are programs executed on the Testbed Host during the Testbed execution (e.g., for running a simulator or manipulating physical interfaces).
+Integrations are programs executed on the Testbed Host during the testbed execution (e.g., for running a simulator or manipulating physical interfaces).
 There are several important things to consider when using Integrations:
 - Integrations modify can change configurations of the Testbed Host - these changes are not rolled back automatically.
-The user must ensure, that the Integrations resets these changes upon termination of a testbed (e.g., by a shutdown script)
+The user must ensure, that the Integrations resets these changes upon termination of a testbed (e.g., by a shutdown script).
+For systems with concurrent testbed executions, unwanted side effects may occur.
 - Integrations can be started at different phases of a testbed run, depending on when the configuration done by the Integration or software executed by the Integration needs to be available
 - Integrations cannot push data to the InfluxDB.
 If you need to store data, you should rework your setup to use an Application for that.